-Management of the trust The trust must be managed by a non-profit association.
-While the income or resources of all trust beneficiaries may be pooled for investment and management purposes, a separate trust account must be kept for each person. ------------------------- --
+association resources of pooled for i purposes, a nust be managed by a non-profit n.
+While the income or of all trust beneficiaries may be investment and management a separate trust account must each person. -- --

-Term Definition Beneficiary A person or entity entitled to receive the principal, income or both from a trust. · The income and resources that fund the trust.
+Term Definition Beneficiary A person or entity entitled to receive the principal, income or both from a trust.
+Trust corpus The income and resources that fund the trust.
 The resources or income in the trust corpus may be available to the customer, but are no longer owned by the customer.
 The trust corpus may also be called the trust principal.